Hannah-Sten/TeXiFy-IDEA/Writerside/old_wiki/Menu-entries.md

 <ui-path>Edit | LaTeX | Insert Graphic...</ui-path>

 Helps you generate LaTeX for inserting graphics.
 The wizard also opens when dropping a supported image file into a .tex file.
 You can also paste an image directly from your clipboard into the editor.
-You’ll be prompted with the wizard after you have saved the image from your clipboard using another dialog. _Since b0.7.4_ you can also open the wizard in the Generate menu (kbd:[Alt+Insert]).
+You’ll be prompted with the wizard after you have saved the image from your clipboard using another dialog. _Since b0.7.4_ you can also open the wizard in the Generate menu (<shortcut>Alt+Insert</shortcut>).

 See [demo video](https://user-images.githubusercontent.com/17410729/103922867-b0108300-5114-11eb-92d8-25d63eaeb1f1.mp4).